Muhammed-Mndour/Todo-List-FastAPI/docs/todolist/integrations/APIs.md

 ## Delete Category

-- This API soft deletes a category belonging to the authenticated user.
+- This API deletes a category belonging to the authenticated user.
 - Users can only delete categories they own.
 - The category must exist and be active.
-- This is a soft delete operation (sets is_active = 0).

 ### Endpoint